Completely bounded kernels: Topologies on kernel spaces

-\begin{proof} Combine the previous corollary with \cite[Proposition 7.3]{PA02} \end{proof}
+\begin{proof} Combine the previous corollary with \cite[Proposition 7.3]{PA02}. \end{proof}

-\begin{proposition} Any bounded, BW-closed subset of $\mathcal{L(A,L(H))}$ is BBW-closed. \end{proposition}
+\begin{proposition} Any bounded, BW-closed subset $V$ of $\mathcal{L(A,L(H))}$ is BBW-closed. \end{proposition}

-\begin{proof} Let $V$ be a bounded, BW-closed subset of $\mathcal{L(A,L(H))}$, and let $v$ be in the BBW-closure of $V$.
+\begin{proof} Let $v$ be in the BBW-closure of $V$.
 Then there is a bounded BBW-convergent net, so a bounded BW-convergent net, converging to $v$.
-Hence $v$ is in the BW-closure of the BW-closed set $V$, i.e. $v\in{V}$. \end{proof}
+Hence $v$ is in the BW-closure of the BW-closed set $V$, i.e, $v\in{V}$. \end{proof}

-\begin{proposition} Any bounded, BW-compact subset of $\mathcal{L(A,L(H))}$ is BBW-compact. \end{proposition}
+\begin{proposition} Any bounded, BW-compact subset $K$ of $\mathcal{L(A,L(H))}$ is BBW-compact. \end{proposition}